 Operations-related emissions associated with the Proposed Project would be below emissions associated with full buildout of the dry bulk cargo node identified in the TAMT Final PEIR.
 In addition, while construction of Phase II would overlap with operations, this maximum concurrent emission scenario would result in emissions below levels determined in the TAMT Final PEIR.
 Similarly, while the Proposed Project would result in emissions that can result in health risk in neighboring communities, the Proposed Project would not result in incremental risk above the levels determined in the TAMT Final PEIR.
-Implementation of Mitigation Measure(s) MM-AQ-1R, MM-AQ-2R, MM-AQ-3R, MM-AQ-4R, MM-AQ-5R, MM-AQ-7R, MM-AQ-8,MM-AQ-9R, and MM-AQ-10 would apply to the Proposed Project.
-These mitigation measure(s) are set forth in full in Table 2-1 of Chapter 2, Executive Summary, and Chapter 4, Errata and Revisions, of the Final SEIR, as applicable, and are described above in Section 4.1.1.
+Implementation of Mitigation Measure(s) MM-AQ-1R, MM-AQ-2R, MM-AQ-3R, MM-AQ-4R, MM-AQ-5R, MM-AQ-7R, MM-AQ-8, MM-AQ-9R, and MM-AQ-10 would apply to the Proposed Project.
+These mitigation measure(s) are set forth in full in Table 2-1 of Chapter 2, Executive Summary, and Chapter 4, Errata and Revisions, of the Final SEIR. as applicable, and are described above in Section 4.1.1.
 With the implementation of these mitigation measure(s), the Proposed Project's incremental contribution to cumulative air quality and health risk impacts would not be cumulatively considerable, and the Proposed Project would not result in new or more severe cumulatively considerable impacts than what was disclosed in the TAMT Final PEIR.
+Hence, the Proposed Project would result in less than significant cumulative air quality and health risk impacts with implementation of the mitigation measures.

-5.2 Greenhouse Gas Emissions and Climate Change
+4.7 Greenhouse Gas Emissions and Climate Change

-5.2.1 Cumulative Contribution of GHG Emissions Beyond 2020
+4.7.1 Cumulative Contribution of GHG Emissions Beyond 2020